openmanuscript/minuscript/README.md

       irectory have all the information you need to create your own manuscripts.
 I hope.
 If not, please contact me and I'll revise the docs or explain what's missing.
+- More examples:
+    - because `minuscript` is built on `multimarkdown`, there are a lot of capabilities available, such as formatting block quotes, end notes and footnotes, etc. The following commands give a few important examples.
-    - `minuscript --manuscriptfile examples.json` This command will create a file called `examples.pdf` that includes examples of how to do things like create block quotes, bold and italic text, and other capabilities.
+    - `minuscript --manuscriptfile examples.json`
+        - This command will create a file called `examples.pdf` that includes examples of how to do things like create block quotes, bold and italic text, and other capabilities.
-    - `minuscript --manuscriptfile examples.json --endnotes` This command will create a file called `examples.pdf` that includes internal notes as endnotes - a section at the end of the document.
+    - `minuscript --manuscriptfile examples.json --endnotes`
+        - This command will create a file called `examples.pdf` that includes internal notes as endnotes - a section at the end of the document.
-    - `minuscript --manuscriptfile examples.json --footnotes` This command creates a file calls `examples.pdf` that includes internal notes as footnotes, found at the bottom of the pages as appropriate.
+    - `minuscript --manuscriptfile examples.json --footnotes`
+        - This command creates a file calls `examples.pdf` that includes internal notes as footnotes, found at the bottom of the pages as appropriate.

 Good luck, and please contact me for help and with suggestions.
 If you'd like to help code `minuscript`, we can talk about that, too.